 Explore City Island.
 This 63-acre island in the Susquehanna River provides all the summertime fun you can handle with the Pride of the Susquehanna Riverboat, a carousel, mini train, arcade, batting cages, and miniature golf course with great water views.
 (NOTE: The baseball season has been postponed so the Harrisburg Senators minor league baseball team is not playing.)

 Enjoy waterfront dining.
-Along the Susquehanna River, Dukes Riverside Bar and Grille, Dockside Willies, and RockBass Grill all have their own charm and unique menu options.
+Along the Susquehanna River, Dukes Riverside Bar and Grille and Dockside Willies both have their own charm and unique menu options.
 They offer some of the finest outdoor dining in Central Pennsylvania.

 Explore the Cumberland Valley Railroad Museum.
 Located inside a renovated 1956 50-foot long boxcar, the museum is the focal point of the Shippensburg Station trailhead of the Cumberland Valley Rail Trail.

 Get ice cream at Cabin on King.
 Spend an evening enjoying ice cream sitting outdoors in the wooded grotto behind the cabin.